HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

 - Adopt the [PRPL Pattern](https://addyosmani.com/blog/the-prpl-pattern/) when possible.
 - Measure the performance experience before and after each implementation.

-As a final note, let’s remember that the web is for everyone.
+As a final note, let's remember that the web is for everyone.
 We must continue to protect it and stay focused on building experiences that are easy and frictionless.

-We are thrilled to see that year after year we get incrementally closer to offering all the APIs required to simplify building a great web experience for everyone, and we can’t wait to see what comes next.
+We are thrilled to see that year after year we get incrementally closer to offering all the APIs required to simplify building a great web experience for everyone, and we can't wait to see what comes next.